jekyll/jekyll/docs/_tutorials/create-jekyll-theme.md

 Create another page for testing called `about.md` with similar front matter tags.

 {: .note .info}
-**Note:** If you don't specify a layout in your pages, Jekyll will automatically use the template labeled `default`.
-We specify it here only to make it explicit what's happening.
+If you don't specify a layout in your pages, Jekyll will simply render that page as an unstyled basic HTML page.

 ## 4. Add a configuration file